tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Log in/Google-accounts.md

 <img src="/assets//GoogleSignIn/GoogleSignIn_03.png" alt="PrintScreen" width="45%"/><br>

 5. If your user can access to more than one merchant, click it to access it.
-Otherwise, you are redirected to the default merchant.
+Caso contrário, you are redirected to the default merchant.

 ![PrintScreen](/assets/GoogleSignIn/GoogleSignIn_04.png)